OctoPrint/plugins.octoprint.org/_plugins/xmpp_plugin.md

 of print progress.

 You can as well configure custom G-codes to trigger notifications.
-This makes it possible to get notified about a required filament change or when the print is was paused.
+This makes it possible to get notified about a required filament change or when the print was paused.